mjc180501/DigitalNametag/JOURNAL.md

 I also wrote the code in the Arduino IDE and saved it in my GitHub as txt just for my name to scroll across the screen.

-Total Time: 10 hours approx (9 hours and 43 minutes)
+Total Time: 6 hours and 35 minutes

 [Badge Schematic.pdf](https://github.com/user-attachments/files/20933722/Badge.Schematic.pdf)